By default, an HTTP and an AJP connector are configured. Connectors

 configure a more limited set of ciphers.

-AJP connectors to determine if Tomcat should authenticate the user or if
+AJP connectors to determine if Tomcat should handle all authentication and

-authentication can be delegated to the reverse proxy that will then pass
+authorisation or if authentication should be delegated to the reverse

-the authenticated username to Tomcat as part of the AJP protocol.
+proxy (the authenticated user name is passed to Tomcat as part of the AJP

 The allowUnsafeLegacyRenegotiation attribute provides